-Home Care and Diet
+diet and Home Care

-Soda/drinks, mints, cough drops and hard candies all contain carbonic, phosphoric, malic, citric and/or tartaric acids and therefore have an acidic pH.
+Soda/drinks, mints, cough drops, and hard candies all contain carbonic, phosphoric, malic, citric, and/or tartaric acids and therefore have an acidic pH.
 Enamel is the hardest substance in the body but it is susceptible to breakdown from acids found in soda/drinks, mints, cough drops, and hard candies.
 The more acidic the item (the lower its pH), the more rapid the enamel destruction.

 Now, we understand that you will have a soda drink or a piece of hard candy every so often.
 Our concern is the length of time you are exposed to the acid in the product.
 Drinking a can of soda in 10 minutes has much fewer effects than sipping on it all day long.
 The same concept exists with mints and hard candies.
 We have found that people who talk a lot as a part of their job, people who just quit smoking, or people who feel their mouth is “dry” turn to mints and hard candies to get them through.
-If you are going to eat the candy or mint–make sure it is sugar-free.
+If you are going to eat the candy or mint, make sure it is sugar-free and/or contains xylitol.
 If it is not sugar-free, be sure to eat it quickly and avoid tucking it into your cheek and allowing it to slowly dissolve.
 We recommend rinsing with water or brushing, if possible, after drinking carbonated beverages or consuming hard candy.

-Dr. Jill Colson and Dr. Chad Colson recommend using a soft to medium tooth brush.
+Dr. Jill Colson and Dr. Chad Colson recommend using a soft to medium toothbrush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.

 When you are finished cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.